Charliemowood/atom-guide/README.md

 # Opening, Editing, and Saving Files

 In this section, there will be a focus on getting started with several basic tasks in Atom using the graphical interface of your system.
-You can move to a relevant section if you prefer to use the [command line](#setting-up-and-using-atom-from-the-command-line-to-open-files-and-folders).
+You can move to a more relevant section if you prefer to use the [command line](#setting-up-and-using-atom-from-the-command-line-to-open-files-and-folders).

 ### Open a file in Atom

 It is relatively simple to open a file in Atom.

 You need to find the file you want to open.
-It can be any file in your file system, for instance a file in *Desktop* or *Documents*.
+It can be any file in your file system, for instance a file located in *Desktop* or *Documents*.

 #### Procedure for Opening a File in Atom